-Her studio is in her own Ravenswood Manor bungalow, an attic nook for the sewing machine and the kitchen stove and the garden for natural dyes.
-Her husband's painting studio is a short walk into Albany Park.
-In their mutual business for more than thirty years, Thomas Melvin Painting Studio, he is the paintbrush and she is the office and the muse.
+Nancy's studio is in her Ravenswood Manor bungalow, an attic nook for the sewing machine and the kitchen stove and the garden for natural dyes.
+She and her husband collaborate in Thomas Melvin Painting Studio, a short walk from their home.
+For more than thirty -five years, he is the paintbrush and she is the office and muse.